2025 Mr. Olympia

 The 2025 Mr. Olympia contest was an IFBB professional bodybuilding competition and expo held from October 6–12, 2025, at the Resorts World Las Vegas, in Las Vegas, Nevada.
-It was the 61th Mr. Olympia competition held.
+It was the 61st Mr. Olympia competition held.
 Other events at the exhibition included the 2025 212 Olympia Showdown, as well as finals in Men's Classic, Men's Physique, 2025 Ms. Olympia, Fitness, 2025 Figure, 2025 Bikini Olympia, among other contests.

 Venue

 The venue returned to Las Vegas after switching to Orlando, Florida in 2023.
 Las Vegas has served as host city for bodybuilding competition since the days of Coleman-Cutler rivalry.

 Results

 Derek Lunsford won the 61st edition of Mr. Olympia Men's Open competition in 2025, with a prize of $600,000, reclaiming the title he lost in 2024 to Samson Dauda.
 Hadi Choopan came in second, for the third time in a row, with a prize of $250,000.
-Ten other winners from multiple divisions were crowned during the two days of division finals, including Ramon Queiroz, who won the his first Classic Physique title.
+Ten other winners from multiple divisions were crowned during the two days of division finals, including Ramon Queiroz, who won his first Classic Physique title.